yastn/yastn/docs/source/theory/fpeps/basics.rst

 To keep the PEPS representation compact, each application of the gate has to be followed by a truncation procedure to reduce the virtual bond dimension back to :math:`D`.

-In 1D systems, Matrix Product States (MPS) benefit from a **canonical form**, which enables optimal truncation of bond dimensions using Singular Value Decomposition (SVD).
+In 1D systems, Matrix Product States (MPS) benefit from a **canonical forms**, which enables globally optimal truncation of a bond dimension using Singular Value Decomposition (SVD).
-This truncation is globally optimal in the Frobenius norm because the canonical form decouples sections of the MPS, allowing each bond to be truncated independently without impacting the global accuracy of the state.
 However, in PEPS, the two-dimensional structure introduces loops, which hinder the use of canonical forms and make simple SVD-based truncation suboptimal.
 A successful algorithm requires using optimization techniques on top of SVD to manage truncation effectively.
-The aim is to minimize the Frobenius norm of: (a) PEPS after the application of the Trotter gate whose virtual bond dimension is now increased to :math:`r{\times}D`, and (b) a new PEPS with the bond dimension truncated back to :math:`D`.
+The aim is to minimize the Frobenius norm of the difference between:
+(a) PEPS after the application of the Trotter gate whose virtual bond dimension is now increased to :math:`r{\times}D`, and (b) a new PEPS with the bond dimension truncated back to :math:`D`.

 ::